-This course reviews existing and emerging theoretical perspectives relevant to the context of interpersonal communication.
+The course reviews existing and emerging theoretical perspectives relevant to the context of interpersonal communication.
 Emphasis is on theories of message production and reception, identity management, relationship development, and related processes.
 Methods of investigation unique to the study of interpersonal interaction are also addressed.
+Students have the option of taking this course as an elective instead of CU590 Internship 1.